bimdata/javascript-api-client/docs/CollaborationApi.md

   'nameContains': "nameContains_example", // String |
   'nameEndswith': "nameEndswith_example", // String |
   'nameStartswith': "nameStartswith_example", // String |
+  'search': "search_example", // String |
   'sizeMax': 789, // Number | Size of the file.
   'sizeMin': 789, // Number | Size of the file.
   'tags': ["null"], // [String] | Multiple values may be separated by commas.
+  'text': true, // Boolean | If this field is present (with any value), the full text representation of the documents will be added to the response under the field `text`
   'visaCreatorEmail': "visaCreatorEmail_example", // String |
   'visaDeadlineAfter': new Date("2013-10-20"), // Date |
   'visaDeadlineBefore': new Date("2013-10-20"), // Date |